 The First Australian Tour of England, 1868

-Here Is the Line-Up
+Here Is the First Line-Up of Players

 The following 13 Aboriginal Australians played in the first Australian tour of England in 1868: